kvick-games/BlenderMaterialCopyPaster/README.md

 1. Open the Shader Editor
 2. Select an object with a node-based material
-3. Look for the "Material Serializer" panel in the right sidebar (Tool tab)
+3. Look for the "Material Copy Paster" panel in the right sidebar (Tool tab)
 4. Click "Copy Material to Clipboard" to export
 5. Click "Paste Material from Clipboard" to import